Total Eclipse of the Heart: Glee cast version

+Doro version

+On October 27, 2023, Doro Pesch released a cover featuring Rob Halford of Judas Priest from her album Conqueress – Forever Strong And Proud.
+It peaked at no. 96 on the UK Physical Singles chart.

 Parody versions

 A parody of the song and music video were published in 2009, in what the fans and makers call a "literal video version", which is a type of video that replaces the original song lyrics with humorous lyrics describing the images in the video.
 Time magazine listed it as the 6th best viral video of 2009.
 This was also the 6th literal video produced by professional video editor David A. Scott Jr.; the singer who performed for this re-dub was Scott's friend Felisha Noble using the pseudonym Persephone Maewyn.

 In 2010, Tyler appeared in an advertisement for MasterCard, performing a short parody of the song with its noted new lyric "Turn around, Neville."
 She performed the original song in a similar advertisement for Westpac in 2012.

 Warby Parker produced a parody video in anticipation of the solar eclipse of 21 August 2017.

 The Marsh Family, a couple with four children in Faversham, Kent, produced a parody titled "Totally Fixed Where We Are" expressing the feelings of people under a third lockdown during the COVID-19 pandemic, which went viral in February 2021.

+In 2019, in the Canta Uma Para Mim segment on Brazilian television program Alerta Amazonas, the song was performed by contestant Priscila Munhoes, who did not know how to speak English, and instead substituted her own "gibberish" lyrics.
+Munhoes was eliminated from the program, but the video of her performance went viral on the internet.